PIFAH/turret-joint/README.md

 You are free to use anything you find in the repo under either the GPL or the Creative Commons Share-Alike license v4.0.

 However, you are not free to apply for a patent on this.
 That would be fraud and illegal.
 Don't do that.

+Public Invention seeks to give gifts to the whole world.
+If someone takes one of our freely published inventions and seeks a monopoly through a patent on it, it is directly counter to our mission, in addition to being fraudulent and illegal.

+However, you are welcome to manufacture and sell a Turret Joint to your heart's content.
+We (and the inventor in this case, Robert L. Read) would appreciate attribution of the idea.